-Covers the activities and tasks associated with discovering, evaluating, recording, documenting and validating the requirements.
-The topic is conveniently divided into four sub-topics Elicitation, Analysis, Specification and Validation and covers a wide range of features that can be used from Mind Mapping diagrams for recording information in elicitation workshops to the Specification Manager for creating requirements to Test Cases for Validating them.
+Discusses the activities and tasks associated with discovering, evaluating, recording, documenting and validating the requirements.
+The topic is conveniently divided into four sub-topics - Elicitation, Analysis, Specification and t

+Validation - and identifies a wide range of features that can be used, from Mind Mapping diagrams for recording information in elicitation workshops, to the Specification Manager for creating requirements, to Test Cases for validating them.